The Willmore flow of Hopf-tori in the $3$-sphere: Appendix

-denotes the complete elliptic integral of the first kind with parameter $p \in [0,\frac{\sqrt 2}{2}]$, see Section 2.2 in \cite{Lawden} and \cite{Byrd}, p.
-323. Another important consequence of equation \eqref{Jacobi.function} is, that every arc-length parametrized solution $\gamma$ of \eqref{elastic.curve} possesses a well-defined wavelength $\Lambda(\gamma) \in \rel$ whose quotient $\frac{\Lambda}{2\pi}$ has to be rational, because $\gamma$ is supposed to be a closed curve on $[0,L]$, with $L:=\textnormal{length}(\gamma)$, see also Sections 3 and 5 in \cite{Langer.Singer} and Section 4 in \cite{Langer.Singer.1987} for a motivation of the precise definition of the wavelength $\Lambda(\gamma)$.
-Hence, for every non-geodesic, closed, arc-length parametrized solution $\gamma$ of equation \eqref{elastic.curve} there is a unique pair $(m,n) \in \nat \times \nat$ of positive integers, with $\textnormal{gcd}(n,m)=1$ such that $\Lambda = \frac{m}{n} \, 2\pi$, which means geometrically that the path $\gamma(s)$ closes up after $n$ periods respectively ``lobes'' and traverses some fixed great circle in $\sphere^2$\, $m$ times, as $s \in [0,L]$.
-Now we have to understand vice versa, for which quotients $\frac{m}{n}$ of positive integers there is an elastic curve ``$\gamma_{(m,n)}$'', which exactly closes up after $n$ periods and traverses some fixed great circle in $\sphere^2$\, $m$ times. \\ To this end, we employ the first and most important quantitative ingredient for the precise computation of the elastic energies $\Wil$ of solutions of equation \eqref{elastic.curve}, namely the following formula \eqref{wave.length}, taken from Section 4 of \cite{Langer.Singer.1987}, which expresses the wavelength $\Lambda$ of a non-geodesic, closed, arc-length parametrized solution $\gamma$ of equation \eqref{elastic.curve} as a function of the parameter $p \in (0,\frac{\sqrt 2}{2})$, which arises in equation \eqref{curve.ODE.3rd.order} for $\kappa_{\gamma}^2$:
+denotes the complete elliptic integral of the first kind with parameter $p\in [0,\frac{1}{\sqrt 2}]$; see \cite{Lawden}, Sections 3.1 and 3.8, and \cite{Byrd}, pp. 8--17.
+Another important consequence of equation (\ref{Jacobi.function}) is, that every arc-length parametrized solution $\gamma$ of (\ref{elastic.curve}) possesses a well-defined wavelength $\Lambda(\gamma) \in \rel$ whose quotient $\frac{\Lambda}{2\pi}$ has to be rational, because $\gamma$ is supposed to be a closed curve on $[0,L]$, with $L:=\textnormal{length}(\gamma)$. \footnote{See here also Sections 2, 3 and 5 in \cite{Langer.Singer} and Section 4 in \cite{Langer.Singer.1987} for further motivation, to attach an essentially unique ``wavelength'' $\Lambda$ to any closed solution $\gamma$ of equation (\ref{elastic.curve}).} Hence, for every non-geodesic, closed and arc-length parametrized solution $\gamma$ of equation (\ref{elastic.curve}) there is a unique pair $(m,n) \in \nat \times \nat$ of positive integers with $\textnormal{gcd}(m,n)=1$, such that $\Lambda = \frac{m}{n} \, 2\pi$, which means geometrically that this particular path $\gamma$ closes up after $n$ periods respectively ``lobes'' - whose common lengths are given by formula (\ref{period}) - and traverses some fixed great circle in $\sphere^2$\, $m$ times, while its arc-length parameter $s$ runs from $0$ to $L$. \footnote{Compare here also with Section 5.4 in \cite{Mandel.2018} and with Section 3 in \cite{Mueller.Spener.2020} for closed elastica in the hyperbolic plane.} Hence, up to isometric equivalence we are able to ``count'' non-geodesic, closed and arc-length parametrized elastica on $\sphere^2$ systematically, which has already proved the first assertion of the first part of Proposition \ref{Energy.gap}. \\ Now, in order to prove the entire classification of closed elastica on $\sphere^2$, as asserted in the first part of Proposition \ref{Energy.gap}, we have to understand vice versa, for which quotients $\frac{m}{n}$ of coprime, positive integers there are actually closed elastic curves ``$\gamma_{(m,n)}$'', possessing the aforementioned two geometric properties, according to the respective pairs $(m,n)$.
+To this end, we employ the second quantitative ingredient of the proof of Proposition \ref{Energy.gap}, namely the following formula (\ref{wave.length}), taken directly from Section 4 of \cite{Langer.Singer.1987}, p.
+148, which expresses the wavelength $\Lambda$ of a non-geodesic, closed, arc-length parametrized solution $\gamma$ of equation (\ref{elastic.curve}) as a function of the above parameter $p \in \big{(}0,\frac{1}{\sqrt 2}\big{)}$: